telatin/blini/publication/paper/paper.md

 and for quick dereplication of sequence collections.
-It is meant to help cleaning and characterizing large collections of sequences that would otherwise be too big to search with BLAST [@altschul1990basic] or too demanding for a local machine to handle, for example with Sourmash [@brown2016sourmash] or with MMseqs [@steinegger2018clustering].
+It is meant to help cleaning and characterizing large collections of sequences that would otherwise be too big to search with BLAST [@altschul1990basic] or too demanding for a local machine to process, for example with Sourmash [@brown2016sourmash] or with MMseqs [@steinegger2018clustering].
 Blini is designed to be fast and have a small memory footprint,